ToolzGG/PurgePvP/README.txt

   - Sound: "Raid Warning" (toggleable).

 - **Safe Zone Logic**:
-  - Addon automatically disables in safe zones (e.g., Dalaran, Shattrath,) if enabled
+  - Addon automatically disables in safe zones (e.g., Orgrimmar, Stormwind) if enabled
   - Warning when leaving a safe zone while PvP-flagged:
     - FCT: "Warning: You are PvP-flagged and left a safe zone!".
     - Sound: "RaidWarning".